kristovatlas/wordpress-notifier/README.md

 ## Requirements

 This program relies on the twoifbysea local web service.
+You must first install and run the web service before you can use this program.

 https://github.com/kristovatlas/twoifbysea